 City Academy received a grant from GCC to build a three-year-old classroom in a new state of the art Early Childhood Center for 135 students from three-year-olds through second grade.
-It will be built to meet the spatial, curricular, extra-curricular, and developmentally appropriate needs for all of its students.
-The three-year-old classroom will optimize learning by reducing transition time through consolidation of space.
-The new classroom will promote hands-on, inquiry based learning that encourages asking questions and solving program.
-The three-year-old classroom will open into an outdoor learning space that circles the exterior of the Early Childhood Center and will include stations for art, music, physical activity and awareness, and science exploration.
+It is built to meet the spatial, curricular, extra-curricular, and developmentally appropriate needs for all of its students.
+The three-year-old classroom optimizes learning by reducing transition time through consolidation of space.
+The new classroom promotes hands-on, inquiry based learning that encourages asking questions and solving program.
+The three-year-old classroom opens into an outdoor learning space that circles the exterior of the Early Childhood Center and includes stations for art, music, physical activity and awareness, and science exploration.

 Cornerstone Center – an Early Childhood Center – received a grant from GCC to renovate their infant/toddler playground.
 After 12 years and over a thousand little feet running, playing, rolling, riding, and falling on it, the surface was peeling, splitting, and buckling in several places.
 The proceeds from a partnership with Gateway Children’s Charity were utilized to make its outdoor learning spaces fun and safer for young children.

 "GCC’s grant was critical in establishing the 24:1 Early Childhood Learning Center, enabling Beyond Housing to equip two classrooms at the Center with furniture, fixtures, aides, and equipment supporting children with special needs, curriculum, and other supplies.
 Thanks to GCC, the Center, which is operated by United4Children is now nearing capacity and is serving children who would otherwise not have access to structured pre-K education."